xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 * Experimental constraints from colliders and precision tests have put strong pressure on some of the simplest realizations, especially those predicting light superpartners or strongly coupled new states near the TeV scale.

 There is no consensus solution.
-The problem is deeply entangled with questions about:
+The problem is deeply entangled with questions about

 * the correct ultraviolet completion of the Standard Model,
 * the structure of quantum gravity,